Policy Owner: CISO

 Policy

-In the event of a major disruption to production services or a disaster affecting the availability or security of a Neuroscale office, executive staff and senior managers determine mitigation actions.
-A disaster recovery test, including a test of backup restoration, is performed annually.
-The test plan, execution log, restoration evidence, and an after-action report (gaps identified, owners, target close dates) are filed in the SharePoint evidence library used for SOC 2 / ISO 27001 audits, and the after-action items are tracked to closure in Linear.
-Continuity of information security is considered alongside operational continuity.
+For each test, the test plan, execution log, restoration evidence, and an after-action report (gaps identified, owners, target close dates) are filed in the SharePoint evidence library used for SOC 2 / ISO 27001 audits, and the after-action items are tracked to closure in Linear.
+Continuity of information security is maintained alongside operational continuity.
+During any recovery or failover, core security controls — encryption in transit and at rest, role-based access control and MFA on production systems, and audit logging — remain in force; no security control is suspended to expedite recovery.
+Any temporary, time-boxed exception required to recover service is approved by the CISO and follows the exception path in the Incident Response Policy.
 For information-security events or incidents, refer to the Incident Response Policy.

 Alternate work facilities